jdonaldson/golgi/Readme.md

 This enables greater flexibility in providing routing behavior, while also maintaining a type safe interface for a routing result.

+# Routers and ADT

 Ideally, an algebraic data type (ADT) *enum* is used to specify heterogeneous return values.
 However, this enum must be maintained separately from the actual routing logic, increasing the chances for bugs, and adding to the maintenance overhead.
 Golgi's approach is to build the enum for you, based on the routing api you specify using a special `@:build` directive:

 ```haxe